dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 * The `MyProductsController.ListProducts` action runs when the HTTP verb is `GET`.
 * The `MyProductsController.CreateProduct` action runs when the HTTP verb is `POST`.

 When building a REST API, it's rare that you'll need to use `[Route(...)]` on an action method because the action accepts all HTTP methods.
-It's better to use the more specific Http-Verb-Attributes to be precise about what your API supports.
+It's better to use the more specific Http-Verb attributes to be precise about what your API supports.
 Clients of REST APIs are expected to know what paths and HTTP verbs map to specific logical operations.

 REST APIs should use attribute routing to model the app's functionality as a set of resources where operations are represented by HTTP verbs.
-This means that many operations, for example, GET and POST on the same logical resource will use the same URL.
+This means that many operations, for example, GET and POST on the same logical resource use the same URL.
 Attribute routing provides a level of control that's needed to carefully design an API's public endpoint layout.

 Since an attribute route applies to a specific action, it's easy to make parameters required as part of the route template definition.
-In this example, `id` is required as part of the URL path.
+In the following example, `id` is required as part of the URL path:

 [!code-csharp[](routing/samples/3.x/main/Controllers/MyProductsController.cs?name=snippet2)]

 The `ProductsApiController.GetProduct(int)` action:

-* Is run with URL path  `/products/3`
+* Is run with URL path like `/products/3`
-* Returns an HTTP 404 error with a URL path `/products`
+* Isn't run with the URL path `/products`.

  See [Routing](xref:fundamentals/routing) for a full description of route templates and related options.

 ## Route Name

-The following code  defines a *route name* of `Products_List`:
+The following code  defines a route name of `Products_List`:

 [!code-csharp[](routing/samples/3.x/main/Controllers/MyProductsController.cs?name=snippet2)]

 Route names can be used to generate a URL based on a specific route.
+Route names:

-Route names have no impact on the URL matching behavior of routing and are only used for URL generation.
+* Have no impact on the URL matching behavior of routing.
+* Are only used for URL generation.

 Route names must be unique application-wide.

-> [!NOTE]
-> Contrast this with the conventional *default route*, which defines the `id` parameter as optional (`{id?}`).
-This ability to precisely specify APIs has advantages, such as  allowing `/products` and `/products/5` to be dispatched to different actions.
+Contrast the preceding code with the conventional default route which defines the `id` parameter as optional (`{id?}`).
+The ability to precisely specify APIs has advantages, such as  allowing `/products` and `/products/5` to be dispatched to different actions.

 <a name="routing-combining-ref-label"></a>